lzwjava/blog-source/_posts/2020-01-18-secrets-en.md

 ---
+lang: en
 layout: post
-title: "Shallow Talk On The Secrets Of Life"
+title: Shallow Talk On The Secrets Of Life
 ---

 *This blog post was translated by Mistral*